tarwn/lessthandot-hugo/blogs/content/posts/2009-10-12-interview-with-rod-colledge-about-the-bo.md

 Yes.
 Manually clicking through wizards is possibly ok for managing one or two small servers, but automation is crucial for managing large and complex environments.
 Anything that occurs more than once should be scripted and scheduled with appropriate monitoring and alerting systems.

-One of the nice things about SQL Server 2008 (also included in 2005) is that most dialog boxes include a “script” button that converts what you've just done in the dialog box into a T-SQL script.
+One of the nice things about SQL Server 2008 (also included in 2005) is that most dialog boxes include a "script" button that converts what you've just done in the dialog box into a T-SQL script.
 This is a great way of learning how to use T-SQL, as well as understanding what SQL Server is doing behind the scenes.

 **What new features in Sql Server 2008 are you most excited about as a DBA?**